-|Experience Type:||Intern Abroad||Area of Study:||African Studies, Anthropology, Environmental Policy, Environmental Studies, History, Human Rights, International Studies, Psychology, Sociology|
+|Experience Type:||Intern Abroad, Study Abroad||Area of Study:||African Studies, Anthropology, Environmental Policy, Environmental Studies, Gender and Women's Studies, History, Human Rights, International Studies, Psychology, Sociology|

 |UK Travel Medical Insurance:||Included in the UK Sponsored program fee|

-Internship in South Africa
+UK Sponsored: Summer Internship in Cape Town, South Africa (Arts & Sciences)

 - Experience the rich and multifaceted culture of Cape Town, South Africa